tskit-dev/tutorials/_sources/simulation_overview.md

 Bayesian Computation).
 This is especially important in studies of complex demographies, where there are many potential parameters and models, making it impractical to specify likelihood functions.

+Compare to expectations
+: It is often useful to compare data to what is expected under a simpler situation (e.g. for use as a null model).
+For instance,  comparison to *neutral* simulations can be used to identify regions subject to selection.

 There are two major forms of population genetic simulation: **forwards-time** and **backwards-time**.
 In general, forwards-time simulation is detailed and more